johnfedoruk/bangular/aio/content/guide/reactive-forms.md

 One common reason for inspecting `FormControl` properties is to make sure the user entered valid values.
-Read more about validating Angular forms in the
+Read more about validating Bangular forms in the
 [Form Validation](guide/form-validation) guide.